We represent individuals, and their families, who have suffered serious amputation injuries as a result of the negligence or recklessness of others.

 Amputation Injury Cases We Handle & Investigate in Miami & Florida

-Road accidents: After being involved in a motor vehicle accident or being struck by a truck, the crush injuries you suffer may be very severe.
+After being involved in a motor vehicle accident, the crush injuries you suffer may be very severe.
 An amputation may be necessary if your limb is crushed beyond repair or burned without the possibility of being saved.

 A new prosthetic leg can cost from $5K to $50K.
 However, even the most expensive ones will deteriorate in 3-5 years, so you will need to replace them several times throughout your lifetime.
 This is only a part of the financial burden you're facing when losing a limb.
 Many amputees deal also with swelling or shrinkage of the stump, which necessitates other changes in the prosthetic.